timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 11-COMPENSATION FOR SERVICE-CONNECTED DISABILITY OR DEATH/SUBCHAPTER I-GENERAL.md

 ### §1101.
 Definitions
 * For the purposes of this chapter—

-* (1) The term "veteran" includes a person who died in the active military, naval, or air service.
+* (1) The term "veteran" includes a person who died in the active military, naval, air, or space service.

 * (2) The term "period of war" includes, in the case of any veteran—

-  * (A) any period of service performed by such veteran after November 11, 1918, and before July 2, 1921, if such veteran served in the active military, naval, or air service after April 5, 1917, and before November 12, 1918; and
+  * (A) any period of service performed by such veteran after November 11, 1918, and before July 2, 1921, if such veteran served in the active military, naval, air, or space service after April 5, 1917, and before November 12, 1918; and

   * (B) any period of continuous service performed by such veteran after December 31, 1946, and before July 26, 1947, if such period began before January 1, 1947.